-The school was thrilled to welcome Bill Schuver as its next Head of School in July of 2015 after Beth’s retirement.
+The school was delighted to welcome Bill Schuver as Head of School in July of 2015 after Beth’s retirement.
 Bill has a long and distinguished career in education and he continues MSE’s legacy of growth and excellence.
 Bill obtained the Administrator Credential from Montessori Education Center of the Rockies (MECR) in 2017.

 Montessori School of Evergreen began as a special place to learn where educators foster self-reliance, academic innovation, and curiosity in every student, and we continue to honor our rich history still today.